ValueRollerCoaster/ValueRollerCoaster/docs/PHILOSOPHY.md

 I'm honest about what this does and doesn't do: it helps with preparation, enhances conversations, and supports work—but success still requires your expertise and judgment.

+**Two Real Scenarios:**

+**Internal Sales Team (No Field Experience)**: A customer service representative preparing for their first client call.
+They generate a persona, review the alignment matrix, and gain better understanding (trends, where the prospect is now, what could be done, SPIN methodology aspects) based on evidence from the prospect's website.
+The tool gives them a bit more confidence and structure—but they still need to listen actively, build rapport, and close the call or meeting.
+The tool doesn't replace sales skills; it helps them start from a better position.

+**External Sales Team (Experienced Managers)**: A seasoned account manager traveling between clients with many years of real experience.
+They use the tool to gain a fresh perspective, identify new alignment opportunities in existing accounts, and prepare for competitive situations.
+It saves hours of manual research—but their years of relationship-building, industry knowledge, and negotiation skills are what actually close deals.
+The tool enhances their process; it doesn't replace their expertise.

 ## The Bigger Picture

 This isn't just about buyer personas or sales tools.
 It's about: